gwcbi/haphpipe_docs/hp-docs/docs/hp_reads.md

-*hp_reads* involves cleaning up the raw read sequences, as well as other processing steps.
+The Reads stage involves cleaning up the raw read sequences, as well as other processing steps.
 Modules to manipulate reads.
 Use -h after any command for a list of options.

 ### *sample_reads*